tylerm007/ontimize_yaml_view/readme.md

 ![](ui/templates/ProcessDownload.png)

-### Download using curl file back to disk (ui/app_model_merge.yaml)
+### Download Model
-This will write back the modified SQL back to disk as yaml.
-Use compare files to merge or replace the merge file for the new ui/app_model_merge.yaml in your application.
+The Download will write 3 files to the local disk (app_model_merge.yml, declare_logic.py1, and declare_security.py1) these can be used to merge back into the original system.
+There is a download button on the screen that will download to your local file system.
 ```
+# Use the exportyaml and project name to export the yaml model
 curl "http://localhost:5655/exportyaml/Northwind" > app_model_merge.yaml
 ```
 ## Entity